jsonfm/flask-react-mongo/README.md

     src="./docs/images/flaskreact.png"
 />

-### Python + React
+### 🐍⚛️ Python + React
 A fullstack application for managing users.
-Backend was developed with Flask y MongoDB and the Frontend, uses React with Bootstrap.
+Backend was developed with Flask and MongoDB, and the Frontend, uses React with Bootstrap.

 ### ⚡️ Backend